2.9 use Statements and Namespacing

 2.9.2 Comparison with C

 C uses #include to copy the contents of header files.
-Rust’s approach is more precise, bringing only the specified names into scope instead of duplicating entire file contents.
+Rust’s approach is more precise, bringing only specified names into scope instead of duplicating entire file contents.